Our History

 In 2015, we became New Ventures Maine.
 With a mission to help Maine people succeed in the changing economy and achieve economic security for themselves and their families, we continue to offer free classes and coaching in three program areas: building careers, starting businesses, and managing money.
 Our scope of services focuses on meeting the needs of diverse populations, including people who are incarcerated, survivors of domestic violence, people with disabilities, New Mainers, Maine Native Americans, and college students of all ages.

-See below for highlights of our 45 years…and counting!
+View an NVME history timeline in PDF or see below for highlights of our 45 years…and counting!

 NVME HISTORY TIMELINE